axone-protocol/axoned/docs/predicate/json/json_prolog_2.md

 ## Description

-Relates JSON text with its canonical Prolog representation.
+Relates JSON text atoms with their canonical Prolog representation.

-Json is text: an atom, a list of characters, or a list of character codes.
+Json is an atom.
+Use explicit conversion predicates such as `atom_chars/2`, `atom_codes/2`, or `string_bytes/3` when another textual representation is needed.

 The canonical representation for Term is: